-Any websites or printed material related to the project should also include the MCST logo, the TÜBİTAK logo, the PRIMA logo and the European Union Logo.
+Any websites or printed material related to the project should also include the MCST logo, and the BlueBio logo.

-During the term of Agreement and for five (5) years thereafter, the Applicant shall include and prominently feature the MCST, TÜBİTAK, PRIMA and EU logos in any publicity related to the project.
+During the term of Agreement and for five (5) years thereafter, the Applicant shall include and prominently feature MCST and BlueBio in any publicity related to the project.

-All publicity material shall be vetted and approved by the MCST before publication and should make mention of the initiative and the Council.
-In the case where printed material is published without the required co-labelling, the Applicant shall be obliged to publish a correction at its own expense in the subsequent issue of the publication.
+All publicity material shall be vetted and approved by MCST before publication and should make mention of the initiative and MCST.
+In the case where printed material is published without a mention of the initiative and MCST, the Applicant shall be obliged to publish a correction at its own expense in the subsequent issue of the publication.